Today's Articles

 Diana Fletcher

-*The birth of Diana Fletcher is celebrated on this date in 1838.
+*Diana Fletcher's birth is celebrated on this date in 1838.
 She was a Black Native American Seminole historian and teacher.

 Young Fletcher learned traditional Kiowa crafts from her stepmother: sewing, cooking, tanning buffalo hides, making teepees, and basket weaving.
-When the members of the tribe raised enough money, they built a small school and hired her as a teacher.
-The African Native American schools were operated by The Five Civilized Tribes: The Creek, Chickasaw, Cherokee, Choctaw, and Seminole.
+When the tribe members raised enough money, they built a small school and hired her as a teacher.
+The African Native American schools were operated by the Five Civilized Tribes: The Creek, Chickasaw, Cherokee, Choctaw, and Seminole.

 Fletcher's main success was valuing and preserving her family's history, culture, and values while learning to adjust and adapt to white American society.
 Because of ignorance, prejudice, and racial hostility, there was an attempt to force Black Indians to reject their heritage.
 Fletcher’s main accomplishment was valuing and preserving her family's history, culture, and values while, at the same time, learning to adjust and adapt to white American society.
 Because of ignorance, prejudice, and racial hostility, the U.S. government attempted to force Black Indians and all Native Americans to reject their heritage.